SBA 504 Loans: Funding Your Project

 As you can see, SBA 504 loans are complicated and only applicable in certain circumstances.
 If your business qualifies and you need funding for the specific uses outlined in the 504 loan program, it could be your business’s most advantageous loan option.

 On the other hand, if you don’t meet the eligibility requirements, have different funding needs, or need the money in fewer than 60 days, 504 loans are not an option for you.
-If you want to pursue an SBA loan or another form of business financing, contact us to discuss your options.
+If you’re interested in pursuing an SBA loan or applying for a small business loan, please get in touch with us to discuss your options.